-Part 2 of our two-part series: Consoles vs Office furniture.
+Part 2 of our two-part series: Consoles vs Office Furniture.

-Industry expert, Jeff Fairholm, Regional Sales Manager, EVANS continues his discussion on the difference between the two and why it is important to invest properly in your mission-critical environments furniture.
+Industry expert, Jeff Fairholm, Regional Sales Manager, Evans continues his discussion on the difference between the two and why it is important to invest properly in your mission-critical environments furniture.

 Complete Room Design Process

 Over the years, office furniture environments have improved, but they still fall short of what is required when it comes to a control room.
-The high demanding 24/7 environments and critical nature of an operator’s job require various components which are often overlooked when designing a control room.
+The highly demanding 24/7 environments and critical nature of an operator’s job require various components which are often overlooked when designing a control room.
 Control rooms require special designs.

-Products such as acoustical design, lighting designs, taking into account Circadian Rhythms, sightlines, distances, flooring, antistatic elements, a huge amount of audiovisual products – the amount of detail is endless!
+Products such as acoustical design, lighting designs, taking into account Circadian Rhythms, sightlines, distances, flooring, antistatic elements, and a huge amount of audiovisual products – the amount of detail is endless!

 The modular approach is where consoles and office furniture align.
 Office furniture has long been a proponent of modularity and the best consoles also adhere to that philosophy.

 Consoles have the ability to adapt to their environment.
 The substructures are modular which allows structures to be added or removed.
 By having a slatwall or slatrail, it is easy to change the monitors and their respective arrays as the business changes.
-And with ever-changing technology in control rooms, consoles are designed with this in mind - to ensure that they can adapt to technology requirements, without having to replace the entire console.
+And with ever changing technology in control rooms, consoles are designed with this in mind - to ensure that they can adapt to technology requirements, without having to replace the entire console.